Remote Control: 4 Tips for SMBs to Maximize Business Communications

 As SMBs embrace a telecommuting future, it is essential to take control of remote communications.
 This includes the adoption of innovative collaboration tools such as UCaaS, cloud-based telephony service, and video and web conferencing.
 By unifying all communication platforms into an integrated stack, SMBs are equipped to collaborate seamlessly and effortlessly, maximizing business continuity and operations across all levels of the organization.

-Amr Ibrahim has 20+ years of experience in software development, telecommunications and management, Amr prides himself on helping businesses of all sizes become more efficient to compete in today’s corporate world.
+Amr Ibrahim is the founder & CEO at ULTATEL.
+With 20+ years of experience in software development, telecommunications and management, Amr prides himself on helping businesses of all sizes become more efficient to compete in today’s corporate world.
 He recognized the value of great customer service and tapped into his entrepreneurial spirit and found his own telecom company, ULTATEL.
 Since then, the company has been twice-recognized as a Top 10 VoIP Tech Company by Enterprise Networking Magazine.